DanielPopoola/mini-vLLM/README.md

 ## What I Learned

 ### Technical Insights

-[YOUR WORDS: Fill in what you learned from building this]

 **1. The cost of recomputation**
 The cost of recomputation is very expensive because of the full attention architecture, so various optimization methods must be made to improve performance.
 Without the KV cache, the cost of recomputing would grow exponentially